microprediction/timemachines/README.md

         xi, x_std, s = thinking_slow_and_fast(y=yi, s=s, k=3)
         x.append(xi)

 This will accumulate 3-step ahead prediction vectors.
-Or to plot actual data:
+See also *prior_plot* which can be used:

     from timemachines.skaters.simple.thinking import thinking_slow_and_slow
     from timemachines.skatertools.visualization.priorplot import prior_plot